-For too long overlooked and undervalued, women’s golf is now growing at an unprecedented speed.
-On International Women's Day, Georgia Hall, Catriona Matthew, Amy Boulden and Annika Sorrenstam discuss how it builds from here.
+For too long overlooked and undervalued, women’s golf is now growing at an unprecedented speed with Europe’s incredible Solheim Cup victory on US soil expected to boost it further.
+Georgia Hall, Catriona Matthew, Amy Boulden and Annika Sorrenstam discuss how the game builds on its recent success.

 It wasn’t all that long ago that a sign stood outside the clubhouse of a very notable club that read ‘No dogs or women allowed’.